slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Elegance is a physical quality.
 If a woman doesn’t have it naked, she’ll never have it clothed."
 -- Karl Lagerfeld [1933]*

+> *"Elegance is not about being noticed, it’s about being remembered."
+-- Giorgio Armani [1934]*

 > *"Beauty needs a witness.
 This the only thing a man ever needs to know."
 -- Zan Perrion [1964]*